USFWS/secas/_posts/2020-05-26-Three-organizations-in-SC-use-the-Blueprint-to-support-successful-grants.md

   headerClass: light-text
   float: right
 ---
 One of the most common ways folks often use the Blueprint is to strengthen their grant proposals.
 Often, funders want to know how a proposed project contributes to regional objectives and partner priorities, and the Blueprint can serve as that shared strategy!
-The indicators can also help tell a compelling story about what makes an area special.
+The underlying data can also help tell a compelling story about what makes an area special.

 Several organizations in South Carolina recently found out that they received funding from grant proposals supported and informed by the Southeast Blueprint!<!--more-->